 The third house representing Aotearoa is the Huru House.
 Set on the east coast of the North Island, this project responds to a milder, coastal climate and the clients’ love of all things Japanese.
 The hunkering, cave-like quality of the mountain houses are swapped for floating timber decks, deep overhangs to shed sun and rain, and a finer, timber architecture.
 The light quality and humidity are quite different – we’ve swapped the electric-dry climate of the alps for the thrill of cicada-summers in Poverty Bay.

 From bold form-making to delicate timber craft, the New Zealand selection shows its internationalism, but also its regionalism.
 Ideas that were ultimately generated by the locale and crystallised by architecture in miniature – the single-family house.

 As a regional ‘best of’, Habitus House of the Year consolidates its architectural survey to a unique yet diverse area of the globe.
 By supporting and broadcasting these architectural stories from Southeast Asia and Australasia, Habitus is growing the awareness, interest, celebration and spotlight on an architecture defined strongly by climate, materials and place.

 Habitus House of the Year

-Habitus House of the Year wouldn’t exist without the support of our friends, colleagues and regular collaborators in the industry.
+Habitus House Of The Year wouldn’t exist without the support of our friends, colleagues and regular collaborators in the industry.
 We would like to extend our sincerest thanks to our Major Partners Gaggenau, StylecraftHOME and Zip and Supporting Partners Armadillo & Co and Earp Bros.
+Our Trophy Partner Axolotl and our Accommodation Partner Ovolo Laneways.
 Likewise we would like to recognise our Television Partners for joining us on our journey to a new medium.